webpack-contrib/thread-loader/README.md

     'babel-loader',
     'babel-preset-es2015',
     'sass-loader',
-  ],
+  ]
 );
 ```

 ## Contributing

+We welcome all contributions!
-Please take a moment to read our contributing guidelines if you haven't yet done so.
+If you're new here, please take a moment to review our contributing guidelines before submitting issues or pull requests.

 [CONTRIBUTING](./.github/CONTRIBUTING.md)